-He highlighted that the premises had been operating for a year with no issues raised by police or directly to the Council and there were no objections providing evidence that businesses had been affected or that the profits of businesses had been reduced.
-It was recognised that a lot of money had been spent on Court Street Arches but the area was mainly industrial premises or health care and there were some buildings adjacent to the premises that appeared not to have been in use for some time.
+The premises had been operating for a year with no issues raised by police or directly to the Council.
+There were no objections providing evidence that businesses had been affected or that the profits of businesses had been reduced.
+It was recognised that a lot of money had been spent on Court Street arches but the area was mainly industrial premises or health care and there were some buildings adjacent to the premises that appeared not to have been in use for some time.
 Although each application had to be considered on its individual merit, no accounts from businesses had been produced to show that Shades had affected them in the last four years.

-Mr Besant explained that the places of worship nearest to the premises, all of which were some distance from the premises, were Radford Road Church, the Polish Catholic Church and Shri Krishna Temple.
-The latest advertised event at the Radford Road Church was for Explorer Scouts for

-16 to 18 year olds which was from 20:00 to 22:00 which even allowing for delays would mean they would have left the area by the time adult entertainment started.
+Mr Besant explained that the places of worship nearest to the premises, all of which were some distance from the premises, were Radford Road Church, the Polish Catholic Church and Shree Christener Temple.
+The latest advertised event at the Radford Road Church was for Explorer Scouts for 16 to 18 year olds which was from 20:00 to 22:00 which even allowing for delays would mean they would have left the area by the time adult entertainment started.
 There was a dance school at the Catholic Church which would be addressed separately but the latest service for the church finished over 11 hours prior to the venue opening.
-The Shri Krishna Temple was open Monday to Sunday until 7.30pm which was over two hours before the premises were open.
+The Shree Christener Temple was open Monday to Sunday until 7.30pm which was over two hours before the premises were open.

-He accepted that dance academy customers, at the Polish Catholic Church, might be put off by the adult entertainment and therefore there could be potential for loss of rental for the Polish Church.
-However, he stated that even then, the last advertised class started 90 minutes before the adult entertainment started and, although not directly related, the Christian Book Shop closed at 17:30 Monday to Saturday and was not open on Sunday.
+Dance academy customers, at the Polish Catholic Church, might be put off by the adult entertainment and therefore there could be potential for loss of rental for the Polish Church.
+However even then last advertised class started 90 minutes before the adult entertainment started.
+Not directly related but the Christian Book Shop closed at 17:30 Monday to Saturday and was not open Sunday.

-Mr Besant advised that the objections in respect of medical services in the area all had significant lengths of time prior to the opening of the premises.
-The only exception was the drug advisory service which on a Tuesday was open until 20:30 but this was still a significant time before the premises opened.
+The objections in respect of medical services in the area all had significant lengths of time prior to the opening of the premises.
+The only exception was the drug advisory service which on a Tuesday was open until 20:30 but even then this was still a significant time before the premises opened.

-In respect of housing in the area, Mr Besant submitted that the majority of units in Court Street were retail/business units, but there could be some flats above some premises in Clemens Street.
-However, he advisded that the premises would not open until 23:00 by which time the "Government recognised most people would be in bed and the majority of those who were not, would be at home".
-He also felt that if anyone was out returning to their home, it was most likely that they would be driving, not walking.
-In addition, he felt that if they did walk to or from their homes there would be alternative routes that could be used rather than passing the premises directly.
+In respect of housing in the area, it was submitted that the majority of units in Court Street were retail/business units, but there could be some flats above some premises in Clemens Street.
+However the premises would not open until 23:00 by which time the Government recognised most people would be in bed and the majority of those who were not would be at home.
+If anyone was out returning to their home it was most likely that they would be driving and not walking.
+However if they did walk to or from their homes there would be alternative routes that could be used rather than passing the premises directly.

-He highlighted that no evidence had been submitted to demonstrate an increase in crime because of these premises or Shades during their operation which would explain why the police had not submitted an objection.
+No evidence had been submitted to demonstrate an increase in crime because of these premises or Shades during their operation which would be why the police had not submitted an objection.
 He concluded by reminding the Committee that they should consider all matters in a balanced and open way putting aside prejudices.
-He added that Members may not agree on moral or religious grounds but the application needed to be determined in line with Council policy.
+Members may not agree moral or religious grounds but the application needs to be determined in line with Council policy.